Business as a means to improve the world

 Elevating humanity through business begins with knowing why your company exists.
 Without this, you have no compass to find and stay focused on your True North.
 Businesses should exist for reasons beyond just making a profit.
 We see profit as a necessary means to achieving your purpose—not as an end in and of itself.

-To achieve your purpose, it is essential to value and care for EVERYONE who touches your business.
+To achieve your purpose, it is essential to value and care for EVERYONE who touches your business or is touched by your business.
 This includes your employees, customers, suppliers, partners, investors, community, environment, and sometimes even your competition.
-Motivate all stakeholders by creating “win-win-win” outcomes for everyone impacted by your business decisions.
+Care for what is important to them.
+Make each other successful by creating “win-win-win” solutions and long term relationships.

 CONSCIOUS LEADERSHIP

 The culture of your business is its heartbeat.
 Without a healthy one, the business will not thrive.
 Cultures are as unique as the people who comprise them, but commonalities of a conscious culture include trust, authenticity, caring, transparency, integrity, learning, and empowerment.
-How’s that for a great place to work?
+How you are organised is a strong determinator of your agility, innovative power, the freedom and level of responsibility people experience.

 Too many businesses generate financial wealth at the expense of social, cultural, environmental, intellectual, physical and spiritual wellbeing.
 They are extracting value rather than creating value.
 Conscious Capitalism is about doing business with a spectrum of positive effects, not having one positive “main” effect and many negative “side” effects.